oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 every instance of A MUST be an instance of B.  If B `restricts` A then every instance of B MUST be an instance of A.

+### C.2.5 Field Option Changes

+The following changes were made to JADN type options:

+- Replaced option:
+  - `minc, maxc`: these options have been renamed to `minOccurs, maxOccurs`

-### C.2.5 -- Format and Validation Options Changes
+### C.2.6 Format and Validation Options Changes

 The following changes were made to format and validation options: